Great-Side-Projects/real-time-payment-dashboard/README.md

 - [ ] Substitute Telebit Cloud for Azure App Service (Kibana) or another service
 - [ ] Handle the data validation in the frontend
 - [ ] Implement Registration and Discovery with Eureka or Consul
+- [ ] Implement a better way to notification rules (Rule Engine) in the payment-notification-hub

 See the [open issues](https://github.com/Great-Side-Projects/real-time-payment-dashboard/issues) for a full list of proposed features (and known issues).